arbuh/go-learning/notes/syntax.md

 You cannot use `:=` with constants.

 Numeric constants are special type of numeric value.
-It is competable with all numeric basic types, it is high-precision, and it can be larger than 64-bits values.
+It is compatible with all numeric basic types, it is high-precision, and it can be larger than 64-bits values.
 You define them without specifying a type:
 ```
 const (